★ BEST INVESTING TOOLS COMPARISON ★

 Can Statfolio or Stock Analysis connect to my broker?

-Stock Analysis includes a stock screener for finding investment ideas.
-Statfolio focuses on other analytical tools.
+Stock Analysis has a stock screener for surfacing ideas; Statfolio doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Statfolio or Stock Analysis?